voicus/asm/project1/README.md

 -1 0 1
 2 3 4
-As output, the standard output will display the representation of this matrix in the form it is introduced in surgery: number of lines, number of columns and matrix elements, from left to left right and top down.
+As output, the standard output will display the representation of this matrix in the form it is introduced
+in: number of lines, number of columns and matrix elements, from left to left right and top down.
 In this case, the outpuut will be 2 3 -1 0 1 2 3 4.
 If we have the following instruction: x 2 3 -1 0 1 2 3 4 let rot90d, then apply the following rotation to the right 90 degrees:
 2-1